meni-deutsch/chess/README.md

 # chess
-A chess up, wirten in java and java swing, at 11th grade.
+A chess app, wirten in java and java swing, at 11th grade.
 As a school project.